Nithin38r/PacBot_eYantra-26/README.md

 # PacBot_eYantra-26
-Current Info: for now in the pacbot task1b is pending refer the following steps if u don't want to continue at beginning for access of the file "pacbot_ws" need continue just before the Mujoco :"https://drive.google.com/file/d/1PnnKGHwHTSpqOSuAKoN21u45LB3KyvEe/view?usp=sharing"
+Current Info: for now in the pacbot task1b is pending refer the following steps if u don't want to continue from beginning for access of the file "pacbot_ws" need continue just before the Mujoco :"https://drive.google.com/file/d/1PnnKGHwHTSpqOSuAKoN21u45LB3KyvEe/view?usp=sharing"

 STEPS: